 - One of the most difficult characteristics to accomplish is the requirement for each of the sectors to have a consistent output over the whole angle.
 Because LED’s are not isotropic like a filament bulb, this is extremely difficult to accomplish using a single LED for each sector.
 We actually had to specify a custom LED package and dome, which is produced in small 600 piece runs, especially for this product.
 The sector angles are very-well defined, with no overlap, and have consistent output throughout.

-- The COLREG’s define very specific “color coordinates”.
+- The COLREG’s define very specific “color coordinates” and brightness.
 When the color is determined by a lens, maintaining the color is easy.
 It never changes.
 When the color is produced by the LED itself, controlling the color within the COLREG coordinates is much more difficult.
 It not only requires specialized LED manufacturing and sorting (binning), but also requires specialized electronics to control the drive current to very tight tolerances, even as the voltage varies from 10 to 30VDC.

 - Additional electronics are included to control the photo-sensor, and the switching modes, and all the electronics meet the very stringent EN60945 EMC (Electromagnetic Compatibility) specifications to avoid interference with radios, GPS, and other electronics on board.

 - LED life is generally only affected by one thing – heat.
 The key to long life is to allow a thermally-efficient path for the heat to easily move away from the high-powered LED’s to a large surface heat-sink, which can then convect the heat away into the surrounding air.
 In our case, the main body of the bulb, including the sector-blinders, is constructed from CNC-machined aluminum-alloy.
 The LED’s are mounted to a thermally-conductive pad, which is then attached to the heat sink body using a special thermal paste and fastener.